|Dr Annalise Mowbray||(female)||MB ChB DFSRH MRCGP (Manchester 2007)|

 The practice employs 11 receptionists/dispensers, eight on a part-time basis and three on a full-time basis.
 They are our patients’ first point of contact with the practice and are in charge of the appointment system; all appointments, whether made in person or on the telephone, should be made through them.
 They provide a link between the practice and other elements of the health service and co-ordinate the repeat prescribing system under the doctors' supervision.

-Our two nurses at the surgery, Mrs Sarah Kay and Mrs Charlotte Potter run chronic disease clinics such as asthma clinics and diabetes clinics, carry out general nursing duties and offer other clinic services such as our well man and well woman clinics.
+Our two nurses at the surgery, Mrs Sarah Kay and Mrs Charlotte Potter run chronic disease clinics such as those for COPD and diabetes, carry out general nursing duties and offer other clinic services such as our well man and well woman clinics.